-My version of the iconic Shamrock Shake is all grown up and ready for St. Patrick’s Day.
+My version of the iconic McDonald’s Shamrock Shake is all grown up and ready for St. Patrick’s Day.
+Creamy, minty, but with a glug of alcohol, this tasty shake is party ready.

 It’s that time of year again.
 That’s right…Shamrock Shake time!
 As a kid, one of my favorite days of the year (after Christmas and my birthday) was when McDonalds released their Shamrock Shakes for a limited run.
 I couldn’t wait to get my first sip of that minty creaminess and I lamented that the season was so brief.